 Geoff Davis – Summary

 Prior to founding Micro Arts, Geoff worked and studied Psychology in Sheffield University.
 He was involved in the local electronic and experimental music scene.
-He was an organiser for the Now Society in Sheffield, promoting new electronic bands such as Cabaret Voltaire, The Human League, ABC (Vice Versa), the Thompson Twins etc. as well as his own band.
+He was an organiser for the Now Society in Sheffield, promoting new electronic bands such as Cabaret Voltaire, The Human League, ABC (Vice Versa) etc. as well as his own band.
 After University he worked in London as a COBOL programmer on Univac 1100 mainframes and DEC Vax minis.
 He was involved with the London Film-Makers Collective (LFMC) and London Video Arts (LVA) and the post-punk and club-based art and music scene, in locations such as the Diorama for performance events and B2 Gallery.

 After Micro Arts Geoff taught computer graphics at UK universities including Sheffield Hallam University, at the famous Psalter Lane Art College, and the London University of the Arts.
 He completed a Masters in Electronic Arts at Middlesex University (Cat Hill, 2003).
-The research topic was zoomable user interfaces (ZUIs) and he has produced several zooming notes and image apps such Story Lite, Story Turbo and the current version:See here (on his author site) for more on the MA interface design.
+The research topic was zoomable user interfaces (ZUIs) and he has produced several zooming notes and image apps such Story Lite, Story Turbo and the current version:Visit his author site for more about other activities.

 For more details see: